No news from Calls for Participation

 MA double degree programs with Tongji, Shanghai, Chiba, Tokyo, and NTUST, Taipei.

 Global Design Initiative with 5 global leading design schools (see www.globaldesignfaculty.net)

 Intensive strategic partner programs (including joint projects, student and professor exchange) with Taipei/Taiwan, Tokyo/Japan, Curitiba/Brazil, Sydney/Australia, Hong Kong/SAR of PROC, and New York/USA.

 Cooperations with companies like Motorola, Bayer, Johnson Controls, Nokia, BMW, McDonalds, Bundeszentrale für politische Bildung, Philips etc.

 Research-based design education in interdisciplinary courses in cooperation with national and international organisations and cooperations.

 Faculties and Departments

-KISD offers a seven semester BA program "Integrated Design" – including communication, product or industrial design.
-The MA "Integrated Design" is an internationally- and research-oriented Master's course that can be studied either consecutively or after a Bachelor's or higher academic degree.
-Furthermore, a BA / MA course "Master of European Design" (MEDes) is offered with 6 European partner universities.
+KISD offers a six semester BA program “Integrated Design” – including communication, product or industrial design.
+The MA “Integrated Design Research” is an internationally- and research-oriented Master’s course that can be studied either consecutively or after a Bachelor’s or higher academic degree.
+Furthermore, a BA / MA course “Master of European Design” (MEDes) is offered with 6 European partner universities.
 A two-year Master course in Product Design and Process Development is offered in collaboration with the Faculty of Computer Science and Engineering Science.